Hyle-org/devhub-hyle/docs/tooling/explorer.md

 title: Explorer
 ---

-**Hyléou** (a French pun for "Il est où" or "Where is it?") is the blockchain explorer for the Hylé ecosystem.
+**Hyléoù** (a French pun for "Il est où" or "Where is it?") is the blockchain explorer for the Hyli ecosystem.

-The explorer is live at [hyleou.hyle.eu](https://hyleou.hyle.eu/).
+The explorer is live at [hyleou.hyli.org](https://hyleou.hyli.org/).

 The source code is available on [GitHub](https://github.com/hyle-org/hyleou).
 We welcome PRs and issues!